ipfs/specs/pdd/PDD-multistream.md

 The multistream protocol does not cover:

-- participant discovery, selection of the transport used and connection establishmend
+- discovering participants, selecting transports, and establishing connections
 - managing the state of the connection

 multistream enables several types of streams to be used over one single stream, like an intelligent message broker that offers the ability to negotiate the protocol and version that is going to be used.
 To simplify, a visual representation can be: